Day Rate vs Project Price vs Per-m² Pricing for UK Trades (2026) featured image

 How it works

 You visit the site, assess the scope, estimate how long it will take, calculate your materials, add your margin, and present a single number.
+And here is the bit most people get wrong: make sure you are applying a proper margin, not just a mark-up.
+A 20% mark-up only gives you a 16.67% margin, which is a costly misunderstanding I flag regularly with Together We Count clients.
+A free job estimate spreadsheet with auto-calculated margins takes the guesswork out of this process.
 If the job takes less time than expected, you pocket the difference.
 If it takes longer, you absorb the loss.

 The pricing formula